-Normalization and the OCSF Data Model
+Normalization and the Query Data Model (QDM)

-Search Results Normalization into OCSF Data Model
+Search Results Normalization into QDM (Query Data Model)

-Query plays the role of the "Data Broker" by converting data from data source vendors' native formats into OCSF.
+Query plays the role of the "Data Broker" by converting data from data source vendors' native formats into QDM.
 This normalization results in OCSF "Objects" as Query's cybersecurity entities of interest, and OCSF "Event Classes" as the activity related to those events.

-View and browse Query's OCSF at https://schema.query.ai/
+View and browse the QDM at https://schema.query.ai/

 Note: OCSF is rapidly evolving, hence Query is using a smaller, stable subset, along with some additional modifications, suitable for our cybersecurity Federated Search use-cases.
 Please refer to the official OCSF Documentation link to understand the broader schema.

-OCSF Objects as Query's Cybersecurity Entities
+OCSF Objects as QDM's Cybersecurity Entities

 OCSF Objects have been adopted into Query's data model to represent cybersecurity Entities.
 Each object has its set of attributes that Query can extract and set from the federated search results coming from multiple disparate data sources.
 Below are the OCSF Objects in Query's Data Model: